CatSheiles/Api-weatherApp-challenge-cat/README.md

-# Front End Developer, Client Solutions - Hiring Challenge
+# Front End Developer, Client Solutions

-Movable Ink is a software company that provides marketers with technology to create personalized experiences.
-This often means we are reaching out to different API's, applying business logic to the data, and generating an image in real-time.

 In this code challenge, you will be in charge of creating a view that renders the forecast for a specific location.
 Please, use plain HTML, CSS, and JS.

-**Don't spend more than two hours on this.** The goal of this challenge is to get a sense for how you reason about a problem and structure your code _not_ if you can finish it.
+ The goal of this challenge is to get a sense for how you reason about a problem and structure your code _not_ if you can finish it.

 ## Challenge details